UoB-COMSM0166/2025-group-4/README.md

 ### 6.3.3 Summary:

 While SUS scores were slightly lower in Level 2, this trend was consistent with the game's increasing challenge and was anticipated in the design.
-Overall, the high confidence levels and low dependency on technical support indicate a well-balanced interface that accommodates new players while scaling difficulty meaningfully.Our testing also confirmed that the game runs smoothly on both desktop and mobile browsers, providing a consistent gameplay experience across different devices.
+Overall, the high confidence levels and low dependency on technical support indicate a well-balanced interface that accommodates new players while scaling difficulty meaningfully.
+Our testing also confirmed that the game runs smoothly on both desktop and mobile browsers, providing a consistent gameplay experience across different devices.

 ---